White Chocolate Raspberry Cookies

 - ½ teaspoon baking soda

-- 1 large egg cold, from the fridge
+- 2 large eggs, cold, from the fridge

 Instructions

-- Whisk together the flour, cornstarch, baking powder, baking soda and salt.
-Set aside.
+- In a large bowl, sift together the flour, cake flour, baking powder, baking soda and salt.
+Whisk together and set aside.

-- In a separate large bowl, beat together the butter, brown sugar and granulated sugar.
+- In a separate large bowl, beat together the butter, brown sugar and granulated sugar until creamed.

-- Place the cookies 2 inches apart on the cookie sheets.
+- Place the cookies 3 inches (about 7-8 cm) apart on the cookie sheets.
 Bake 1 sheet at a time in the middle rack of the oven.
-They'll need 9-11 minutes for smaller cookies and 12-14 minutes for large cookies.
-Remove from the oven when the tops look set.
+They'll need about 13-15.
+Remove from the oven when the tops look set and slightly golden.

 Notes